tau-dev/tau-flight/README.md

 Gamepad 2 (🄴/🄳, 🅂/🄵): Pitch, Roll

-Gamepad 1 (⭠ / ⭢, ⭡ / ⭣): Yaw, Throttle
+Gamepad 1 (⭠ / ⭢, ⭡ / ⭣ ): Yaw, Throttle

-Hold ⭣ on the ground to brake.
+Hold ⭣ at zero throttle to extend flaps and brake.

+Trigger 1 (🅇) to toggle the altimeter between ground (HGT) and sea level (ALT).

-Hold Trigger 1 (🅇) to trim the controls.
+Hold Trigger 2 (🅉 or 🄲) to trim the controls, Trigger 1 and Trigger 2 to reset the trim.

 Good luck, pilot!